 Erin’s Easy Entertaining Tips

-Moscow Mules are the perfect party drink because they only require three ingredients, and those ingredients are pretty easy to prep in bulk.
+These vodka ginger beer drinks are the perfect party sipper because they only require three ingredients, and those ingredients are pretty easy to prep in bulk.
+They’re also excellent for a hot summer day.

 If you’re going to host people and offer Moscow Mules, I suggest making a “Mule Bar” on a surface in your kitchen or living room.
 Why?
 So guests can measure out their ingredients and stir up their drinks without needing your assistance!
 And since this cocktail is so simple to make, your guests can definitely do this, too.